Fake Indian Elizabeth Warren Touts Tax Increases, 90 Percent Tax Rates

 WARREN DOESN’T HAVE A PROBLEM WITH A 90 PERCENT TAX RATE

-When asked if a 50 percent tax rate was too high, she ended up at 90 percent.
+When asked if a 50 percent tax rate was too high, she ended up suggesting 90 percent is acceptable.

-If the government takes all our money, she won’t have a problem with it.
+You can be certain that if the government takes all our money, she won’t have a problem with it.

 Q: Is 50 percent obviously too high?